-EN / IEC 61000-3-3: 1994 is the current document for flicker, and of course, there is a revision in process as well.
+IEC 61000-3-3 provides test guidelines for flicker.
 In the words of the IEC: "This section of IEC 61000-3 is concerned with the limitation of voltage fluctuations and flicker impressed on the public low-voltage system.
 It specifies limits of voltage changes that may be produced by equipment tested under specified conditions and gives guidance on methods of assessment.
 This section is applicable to electrical and electronic equipment having an input current up to and including 16 A per phase and intended to be connected to public low-voltage distribution systems of between 220 V and 250 V at a 50-Hz line to neutral."

-Although this document is somewhat less controversial than EN / IEC 61000-3-2, the limits are unnecessarily stringent for commercial and industrial environments.
-EN / IEC 61000-3-11 provides some relief by assessing lower Zref values.
+Although IEC 61000-3-3 is somewhat less controversial than IEC 61000-3-2, the limits are unnecessarily stringent for commercial and industrial environments.
+IEC 61000-3-11 provides some relief by assessing lower Zref values.
 Also, many people think that the inrush requirements and test methods are unstable and unjustified.

 Further, the specification requires the user to make subjective decisions because of imprecise wording such as that found in Sections 6.1 and 6.5.
 In any case, this document must be used until a replacement is finished and becomes the standard.